aeneria/enedis-data-connect/README.md

 composer require aeneria/enedis-data-connect
 ```

-Now you are ready to start using it:
+Now you are ready to start using it.

 If you are using a framework such as Symfony, you can declare a service and use it with
 dependency injection: